 Photography can be easy, for JPG or TIF camera output, set the RGB profile to match your camera and the rendering intent to perceptual.
 If you take in other photographers work your default settings should convert to your settings automatically.

-Professional image editing and output, the surf and turf.
+Professional image editing and output, the surf and turf of graphics.

 This is a matter of first understanding that just because you've been getting paid to do something does not mean that you stop trying to improve.
 Below is what I do, read it and think of it what you will.